Corporate Average Fuel Economy (CAFE)

 - Vehicle sales volumes and fleet turnover

-- National-scale automotive manufacturing employment, highway travel, fatalities, fuel consumption, as well as CO2 and other emissions
+- National-scale automotive manufacturing employment, highway travel, fatalities, and fuel consumption

 Based on these impacts, the system calculates costs and benefits from private and social perspectives.

-To learn more about the CAFE Model, and to download the model software, visit NHTSA's CAFE Compliance and Effects Modeling System webpage.
+To learn more about the CAFE Model, and to download the model software, visit NHTSA's CAFE Compliance and Effects Modeling System.

 Our Capabilities